Plan Your Visit in Denali National Park (2025)

 Mid-September and Later

-September is the end of the season in Denali National Park.
+Mid-September is the end of the season in Denali National Park.
 That means most restaurants and hotels are closing, and park buses are no longer operating.

 When the bus service ends, the park road is usually open to Mile 30 for private vehicles, but this decision is always based on the road conditions.
 You also need to ensure that your car rental company allows you to drive this road - usually, they don’t.

-Bus Tours in Denali National Park:
+All About the Bus Tours in Denali National Park

-Tundra Wilderness Tour
+• Tundra Wilderness Tour

 This is the tour we always recommend and include in our itineraries.
 It is a 5-6 hour narrated tour that offers the best opportunities for wildlife viewing in Denali National Park.
 The Tundra Wilderness Tour costs $141.25 per adult and $63.25 per child.
 A $15 Park Entry Fee is already included in this rate.
-Remember that you won’t know the exact departure time until 48 hours before the tour.
+Remember that you won’t know the departure time until 48 hours before the tour.
 You can book a morning or afternoon tour, but no specific time is provided at the time of reservation.

-Denali Natural History Tour
+• Denali Natural History Tour

-Transit Buses
+• Transit Buses

-Best Things to Do in Denali National Park in 2023
+Best Things to Do in Denali National Park in 2025

 1. Denali National Park Tour